Green Card Experts

 • And so on.
 To study all questions, go to the , go to the USCIS’ Naturalization Interview and Test section.

-Update 2021: After former President Donald Trump made the US naturalization test significantly more complex and difficult in 2020, this additional hurdle was removed again by the Biden administration, effective March 1st, 2021.
+Fun Fact: After former President Donald Trump made the US naturalization test significantly more complex and difficult, this additional hurdle was removed again by the Biden administration.
 The easier naturalization test, which was last revised in 2008, now applies again.

 3. English test for naturalization